Comfort Feeding vs Hunger in Babies: How to Tell the Difference

 Why Telling the Difference Can Be Hard

-This approach is also discussed in How Do I Know If My Baby Is Getting Enough Milk?, which explains how providers assess feeding adequacy using multiple indicators.
+This broader way of assessing feeding is also explained in How Do I Know If My Baby Is Getting Enough Milk?.

 What Hunger Feeding Typically Looks Like